Carson3377/Counter/README.md

 - classList
---> Return CSS classnames 'btn' of element
+--> Return CSS classnames 'btn' of element.

 - textContent
---> Return the specified text content
+--> Return the specified text content like '0' from the id 'value'

 - If else statement